JanDeDobbeleer/oh-my-posh/docs/docs/configuration.md

 ## Segment

-A segments is a part of the prompt with a certain context.
-There are different types available out of the box, if you're looking for what's included, feel free to skip this part and browse through the [segments][segments].
+A segment is a part of the prompt with a certain context.
+There are different types available out-of-the-box, if you're looking for what's included, feel free to skip this part and browse through the [segments][segments].
 Keep reading to understand how to configure a segment.